-- a two- or four-foot level - water (non-chlorinated, if you have it) - baking soda - 1.
+- \Box a two- or four-foot level - \Box water (non-chlorinated, if you have it) - \Box baking soda - 1.
 Level your firebox front to back and side to side. - 2.
 Place your pan on your firebox.
 Confirm that your pan is level front to back and side to side. - 3.
 Before you boil your first sap, you'll want to remove any residual materials from your pan.
 Here's how you do that:

-Prepare a solution of 3 gallons (for the Seedling), 5 gallons (for the Sapling), or 10 gallons (for the Two-by-Four) of water combined with 1 tablespoon of baking soda (for the Seedling or Sapling), or 2 tablespoons (for the Two-by-Four); pour the solution into the pan.
+Prepare a solution of 3 gallons (for the Seedling), or 5 gallons (for the Sapling) of water combined with 1 tablespoon of baking soda.
+Pour the solution into the pan.